 Hypothetical examples of such activities might include the following: a degree program in the health sciences offered in Shanghai, partly through on-site teaching in China, partly through online offerings; a proposed extension of the new Digital Studio for Public Humanities, sustained through faculty exchanges and joint research, established in collaboration with a partner institution in Germany; a training program for Korean educators comprised of a one-month program in Seoul followed by a semester-long program in Iowa City; and a partnership with the State of Iowa to build education-industry connections through translational research collaborations in the Middle East.

-Applicants are encouraged to contact the Dean of International Programs to discuss the appropriateness of the proposed project.
+Applicants are encouraged to contact the Director of Academic Programs to discuss the appropriateness of the proposed project.

 All University of Iowa tenure-track, tenured, clinical, or research faculty are eligible to apply.
 Visiting faculty and adjuncts are not eligible.